-Before starting the chapter, ask the students to read the comic given in page number 23 to understand the recap of the topic.
+Before starting the chapter, ask the students to read the comic given in page number 19 to understand the recap of the topic.

-While teaching this chapter, tell the students that we need to follow proper steps to switch on and shut down a computer.
+While teaching this chapter, tell the students that we need to follow proper steps to switch on and shut down a computer and that a computer works according to the commands or instructions given by us.